16 Point Checklist – How to Nail Your Interview

-Avoid asking about the salary, unless the interviewer talks about it or asks you how much you would like to get paid.
+Avoid asking about salary, unless the interviewer talks about it or asks you how much you would like to get paid.
+Then, you should certainly be prepared to negotiate your salary.
 Asking about the money first makes it look like your main focus is the salary rather than a burning desire to work for them.

 Job interviews will always be there.
 You may not get everything right in your first one.
 But, with practice and good preparation, you will get better.
 Potentially, you can learn something from every job interview you attend.

 Job interviews are like tests.
 So, you have to study and practice for them.
 It is the only way to be able to answer the questions correctly and increase your chances of securing your dream job.

 By following the tips above, you will be better prepared for your next job interview.